SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I would like to express my deepest gratitude to

-Nikhil, an ex-club head, who had the vision behind many of these systems, framed words in a way that accurately described the way I felt about many topics, and supported me throughout my journeys of both debate and writing this.
+Nikhil, an ex-club head, who had the vision behind many of these systems, framed words in a way that accurately described the way I fel, and supported me throughout my journeys of both debate and writing.

 Stuthi, an ex-club head, who proofread this book and gave me the very contributions I was missing.